863zq/863zq.github.io/Publication/dma_pso.md

 ![Algorithm](/Publication/dma_pso.jpg)

-_(a) Flow chart of the PSO algorithm with dynamic mutation. (b) Concepts of different mutation schemes._
+_Fig.(a) Flow chart of the PSO algorithm with dynamic mutation. (b) Concepts of different mutation schemes._